Clint Hurdle: Pittsburgh Pirates

 In 2017 the Pirates missed the postseason for the second season in a row with a 75–87 record.

 In 2018 the Pirates missed the postseason for the third season in a row but finished for the first time since 2015 with a winning record of 82–79.
 An odd quirk is that it was the first time in 30 years that the Pirates finished with a winning record without reaching the postseason.

 On September 28, 2019, Hurdle was fired as manager due to a second-half slump after missing the playoffs for four straight seasons.
 He subsequently retired from baseball on November 12, 2019.

 Colorado Rockies (second stint)

 On December 9, 2021, Hurdle came out of retirement and joined the Colorado Rockies organization as a special assistant to the general manager.
+On April 17, 2025, Hurdle was named hitting coach for the remainder of the season after hitting coach Hensley Meulens was fired.
+On May 11, Hurdle was named interim bench coach, while retaining his hitting coach duties, after the firing of manager Bud Black and bench coach Mike Redmond.

 Managerial record

+Personal life

+Hurdle has been divorced twice.
+In addition to daughter Ashley (b.
+1985) from a previous marriage, Hurdle and his third wife Karla (married 1999) have two children together, daughter Madison (who was born in 2002 with Prader-Willi Syndrome) and son Christian (b.
+2004).
+Hurdle is a recovering alcoholic and an advocate of Alcoholics Anonymous and other addiction treatment programs as well as for the Prader-Willi Syndrome Association.